Cinnabon Delights (Taco Bell Copycat)

 For the Donuts

 - Heat oil to 375 degrees F in a cast iron pan.
-Drop batter using a generous teaspoon into the hot oil.
+Drop batter using a generous tablespoon into the hot oil.
 Fry 5 or 6 at a time, do not overcrowd the pan.

 - Fry for about 2-3 minutes or until golden brown, turning once.